 International applicants whose primary language is not English must submit results from the Test of English as a Foreign Language Internet-based test (TOEFL iBT).
 Scores from the speaking portion of the exam are given particular consideration in admission decisions.
 Learn more about the exam and register online at the Educational Testing Service.

-Applicants from outside the U.S. must have their educational transcripts translated (if they are not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
+Educational transcripts from schools outside the U.S. must be translated (if they are not already in English) and evaluated for U.S. equivalency by an accredited credential evaluation service company prior to submission.
 Please refer to the National Association of Credential Evaluation Services for a list of qualified companies.
 The applicant pays for the examination and credential-evaluation services.